About Ring Slings

 As a new mother who felt the most confident and secure when baby was nestled close to me, babywearing was my saviour.
 After trying stretchy wraps, soft structured carriers and ring slings, I found myself continuously reaching for my ring sling.
 The stretchy wrap served me well in the early days but felt less supportive as my baby grew.
 It was also A LOT of fabric and slower to put on and remove during those moments baby was upset and I was, in turn, flustered.

-I tried my soft structured carrier once and did not resonate with the backpack-like feel of the carrier.
-I also found it did not conform to my frame in an optimal way, baby was almost lost in the bulky fabric pocket and it was not as adjustable as the fabric slings and wraps were.
+I didn't initially resonate with the backpack-like feel of a soft structured carrier.
+I found most brands didn't conform to my frame in an optimal way, baby was almost lost in the bulky fabric pocket and it was not as adjustable as the fabric slings and wraps were.

 Thus my love affair for ring slings was ignited and the flame burns bright to this day!